emazzotta/aerospikedown/README.md

 A LevelDOWN API compatible Aerospike adapter for LevelUP

-The goal is to have an abstraction layer for aerospike so that it could easily get replaced with a different database.
+This is an implementation of the abstraction layer for aerospike.

 For more info see:
 * [LevelUp](https://github.com/Level/levelup)